Details of Childhood and Youth Studies Research Group events.

 Keynote listener: Kay Tisdall, Professor of Childhood Policy at the University of Edinburgh, will respond to and share concluding reflections on the panel and audience discussion.

-The webinar will be in English.
+The webinar was in English.

 "The support of UK Research and Innovation (UKRI), and the Economic and Social Research Council (UK) is gratefully acknowledged.”